Space Sex Is Serious Business

 But other groups interested in traveling to Mars have displayed less concern about these challenges.
 In the Q&A session after his Sept.
 27 presentation unveiling his plan to put humans on Mars, Elon Musk was asked about human safety in flight or on the planet.
 His response downplayed the risks of radiation as minor, and he didn’t mention the effects of microgravity at all.
 When I asked Tash about Musk’s perspective, which seemed to imply that the problems had been solved already, Tash just started laughing.
 “Well, Elon Musk is a good salesman,” he said.
 “Unfortunately, a lot of people think, ‘There’s a pill for that.’
 And there may not be.
 Based on our data and the data of people doing the fundamental research, we can tell you that no, we don’t know the answers yet.”

-It’s not that SpaceX discounts the health impacts of long-duration space flight, said Phil Larson, SpaceX spokesperson.
+It’s not that SpaceX discounts the health impacts of long-duration space flight, said Phil Larson, who at the time he was interviewed was SpaceX’s spokesperson.
+(He has since left the company.)
 Instead, he told me, Musk’s comments have to be understood in the context of what, specifically, the inventor and his company want to do and what they want to leave to others.
 SpaceX’s business is building the machines to get to Mars.
 “If you can solve the transport problem — meaning dramatically lowering the cost per pound to the surface of Mars — then solving the other challenges, like health, becomes much easier,” he told me.
 The cheaper and more realistic the transportation becomes, the more incentive other people will have to answer questions about things like making babies.

 Finding those answers will take cash, starting with increased investment in astronaut health.
 The 2014 National Academies report advised NASA to put more resources into caring for, and monitoring, the health of retired astronauts.
 “Believe it or not, there’s no provision for lifetime health care for astronauts,” said Jeffrey Kahn, director of the Johns Hopkins Berman Institute of Bioethics and chair of the committee that wrote the report.
 Without that commitment, there’s not a strong incentive for retired astronauts to be continuously monitored and cared for as they age — which means potentially crucial data about the effects of space travel on the human body is likely going unnoticed.
 That’s the first small step we can take.
 Eventually, maybe we’ll know enough to allow somebody — or, really, two somebodies — to take the giant leap of space sex and reproduction.

-Note: CORRECTION (March 14, 10:10 a.m.): A previous version of this article misstated Phil Larson’s job title.
-He was a spokesperson at SpaceX when he was interviewed, but he left the company before the article was published.